fredriksverre/data_science_project/README.md

-# data_science_project
-Data Science Project // Exam
+# Data science project BED-2056

 ## This is our data science project "Can Bitcoin be a safe haven in a recession?"
 We are three economics students who made this project in the subject BED-2056 and this is our final project.